minetest/minetest/doc/lua_api.md

 * `minetest.colorspec_to_bytes(colorspec)`: Converts a ColorSpec to a raw string of four bytes in an RGBA layout, returned as a string.
   * `colorspec`: The ColorSpec to convert
+* `minetest.colorspec_to_table(colorspec)`: Converts a ColorSpec into RGBA table form.
+If the ColorSpec is invalid, returns `nil`.
+You can use this to parse ColorStrings.
+    * `colorspec`: The ColorSpec to convert
 * `minetest.encode_png(width, height, data, [compression])`: Encode a PNG image and return it in string form.
     * `width`: Width of the image